SpiffGreen/browsedb/README.md

 ![](https://raw.githubusercontent.com/SpiffGreen/browsedb/main/public/screenshot.PNG)

 ## 🔗Description
-BrowseDB is a javascript clientside library for managing localStorage data in mongoose style.
-BrowseDB provides it's users methods for mangaging localStorage data efficiently.
+BrowseDB is a JavaScript clientside library for managing localStorage data in mongoose style.
+BrowseDB provides its users, methods for managing localStorage data efficiently.
 It can be used for simple CRUD operations.
-BrowseDB data is stored in string format but all data operations are done in json format.
+BrowseDB's data is stored in string format but all data operations are done in JSON format.

 ## 📕 Terminologies
-`Collections` - All BrowseDB instances are called collections, as they are just collection(array) of objects(documents).
+`Collections` - All BrowseDB instances are called collections, as they are just collections(arrays) of objects(documents).

 `Documents` - As you might have guessed, are simply objects.

 `Schema` - A schema is simply an object that describes the expected structure or blueprint of documents of a particular collection.
 This could be used for some sort of type checking.
-And is also optional
+It is optional.

 ## ⚙️Usage and Settings
 First, to use browsedb.
 Include/import browsedb, then create an instance of browsedb.
 Example